tangyi970517/TreeKEM.js/README.md

     01. if `c` is non-blank, i.e., there is `pk` in `c` then `PKE.Enc(pk, seed)`
     01. if `c` is blank then `skeletonEnc(id, seed, c, null)`
         > Note that leaf nodes are always non-blank as they hold the long-term keys for the users.
 Hence the recursion always gets to an internal node.

+### Batching

+MLS supports batching operations via a "proposals and commits" mechanism (introduced at version 8).
+In particular, for each operation (add/remove/update), the user who issues the operation can choose to only announce a "proposal" describing the operation, without changing the state of the secret tree; a new "commit" operation is introduced, where the committing user collects a couple of proposals announced so far by different users and makes corresponding changes to the secret tree as a batch.

+To support "proposals and commits", we make the following changes:
+- In `add`/`remove`/`update`: instead of calling `skeletonGen`, just record skeleton `s`
+- Method `commit(id)`:
+  01. let `s` be the union of all recorded skeletons (while dropping "old" nodes that are no longer existing in the current tree)
+  01. `skeletonGen(id, t, s)`

+> Note that here the semantics of `add`/`remove`/`update` do not correspond to generating proposals in MLS; instead, they roughly mean "to process the operations indicated by all collected proposals in a commit operation", and `commit` roughly means "to finish the commit operation".

 ### Optimization: Reuse "Old" Secrets